Overview and Contact

-The PI-1563 portals remained open until the morning of January 25, 2021.
-They will then be closed for one week to determine which districts would be assigned membership audits in 2020-2021.
-Once the membership audit list has been announced for 2020-2021, access to the PI-1563 portals will be granted in the following manner:
+The PI-1563 portals remained open until the morning of January 27, 2023.
+They were then be closed for one week to determine which districts would be assigned membership audits in 2022-2023.
+Once the membership audit list had been announced for 2022-2023, access to the PI-1563 portals was granted in the following manner:

 For Districts Required to Submit a Membership Audit